pfoundation/p.foundation/src/pages/crisisResponsePlan.md

 While the hardware is in your possession, it is your responsibility to maintain and safeguard it, ensuring its return in the same condition it was received.

-## Community Connectivity (Citizen Mesh)
+## Community Connectivity (CitizenMesh)

 The P Foundation deeply acknowledges the transformative essence of connectivity.
 Internet access during conflicts acts as a channel for information dissemination, public engagement, and global cognizance, thus underscoring the resilience of internet infrastructure.

 Internet access during conflicts serve as a conduit for information warfare, public engagement, and global awareness.
 The digital landscape facilitates real-time updates and citizen-driven narratives, contributing to a broader understanding and sometimes humanitarian response to the unfolding crisis.
 Moreover, the resilience of internet infrastructure underlines its significance in maintaining communication channels, while also spotlighting issues surrounding digital rights, cybersecurity, and narrative control in such geopolitical confrontations.

-Our crisis response extends our Citizen Mesh program, incorporating multiple open access services.
+Our crisis response extends our CitizenMesh program, incorporating multiple open access services.

 ### Emergency Internet Connectivity Zones (EICZs)